 On February 1, 2017, the Companies submitted the Project for approval by Department of Public Service Staff ("DPS Staff"); on June 6, 2017, DPS Staff approved the Project.
 Thereafter, on July 5, 2018 Staff issued a Demonstration Project Assessment Report.
 The Companies subsequently filed an implementation plan for the Project with the Commission on August 24, 2018.
-In Q3 2018, the Companies focused on the implementation of the Project, including contract execution, recruitment planning and enrollment portal development.
+In Q4 2018, the Companies focused on contract execution and modified the project timeline.